What's Included on a Resume?

 - Print resume on conservative paper (ivory, gray, or white is best for scanning).

 - Do not use personal pronouns or complete sentences.
-Use action verbs and phrases to describe tasks and responsibilities.
+Use action verbs (PDF) and phrases to describe tasks and responsibilities.

 - If two pages, do not staple.
 Place your name and "Page two" on the second page.